ReagWarner/StockTake/README.md

 ● product,
 ● cost, and
 ● Quantity.

-o Inside
-this class define the following function:
+Inside this class define the following function:

  ▪ get_cost - which return the cost of the shoe
 ▪ get_quanty - which return the quantity of the shoes ▪ __str__ - This function returns a string representation of a class. o Outside this class create a variable with an empty list.
 This variable will be used to store a list of shoes objects